microsoft/TypeScript-Handbook/pages/Generics.md

 myGenericNumber.add = function(x, y) { return x + y; };
 ```

-This is a pretty literal use of the 'GenericNumber' class, but you may have noticed that nothing is restricting is to only use the 'number' type.
-We could have instead used 'string' or even more complex objects.
+This is a pretty literal use of the `GenericNumber` class, but you may have noticed that nothing is restricting is to only use the `number` type.
+We could have instead used `string` or even more complex objects.

 ```
 var stringNumeric = new GenericNumber<string>();